pantheon-systems/documentation/source/_docs/change-management.md

 An email confirmation is sent to the user.
 If the user already has a Pantheon account, they are immediately added to the Organization.
 If not, they'll first need to click the confirmation link in the email to create their account.

-To create a new user with an unprivileged role, create the user first, then change the role in the next section.
+To create a new user with an unprivileged role, create the user first, then change the role as detailed below.

 ### Change a User's Role